-- Complete an Application for Admission. - Each applicant is interviewed by a representative of the admissions department to determine success potential, admissions qualifications, and program readiness. - Submit official a high school transcript or GED scores. - A non-refundable \$25 application fee must accompany the Application for Admission.
-All students must also pay a \$75 registration fee and a \$10 deposit for a student-issued key fob to be paid no later than orientation.
-The \$10 key fob deposit will be refunded when the fob is returned to the business office.
-If a student should cancel their registration prior to the commencement of classes, the \$75 registration fee and \$10 key fob deposit is refundable. - Each applicant will be administered an entrance performance exam prior to acceptance into any program.
-A passing score on the Wonderlic requires a 14 for medical assistants, massage therapy and welding applicants.
-Pharmacy technician applicants take the pharmacy technician Wonderlic and a composite score of 279 is required.
-Practical nursing applicants take the Practical Nursing Accuplacer and are required to have a score of 45 in Math and 78 in Reading.
+- Complete an Application for Admission. - Each applicant is interviewed by a representative of the admissions department to determine success potential, admissions qualifications, and program readiness. - Enrollment is defined as the acceptance of a student through the full execution of the enrollment agreement and signed by the accepting school official.
+Before allowing students to start classes, a student must have all admissions requirements completed including a fully executed enrollment agreement and proof that the student has graduated from High School or obtained a GED which includes copies of High School diploma or transcript or GED transcript. - A \$35 application fee must accompany the Application for Admission.
+All students must also pay a \$75 registration fee to be paid no later than orientation.
+If a student should cancel their registration prior to the commencement of classes, the application and registration fee is refundable if such notice of cancellation of enrollment occurs within a period of five (5) days after signing the enrollment agreement. - Each applicant will be administered an entrance performance exam prior to acceptance into any program.
+A passing score on the Wonderlic requires a 14 for medical assistants and welding applicants.
+Pharmacy technician applicants take the Wonderlic and a score of 20 is required.
+Practical nursing applicants take the Wonderlic WBST and are required to have a minimum score of 285 verbal and 281 quantitative.
 All other programs require a score of 10 on the Wonderlic.
-Any student not meeting the admissions requirements may be referred to a partnering agency for remediation with their approval. - Additionally, applicants can be interviewed by an Admissions Board, which consists of members of administration and/or faculty.
-The Admissions Board has the option to accept or deny enrollment of a new student. - · All applicants must meet the technical standards for their program of choice. - All applicants will also meet with the financial aid department to determine grant and loan eligibility and any additional funds available to assist with the cost of tuition. - The admissions department will review admission documents and notify the applicant in writing the status of admission to the school. - Sign an Enrollment Agreement. - · All new students must attend orientation.
+Any student not meeting the admissions requirements may be referred to a partnering agency for remediation with their approval. - All applicants must meet the technical standards for their program of choice. - All applicants will also meet with the financial aid department to determine grant and loan eligibility and any additional funds available to assist with the cost of tuition. - All new students must attend orientation.